 Pastoral Care Programs

 One of the main reasons Kambala enjoys a fine reputation is the high academic achievements of its students.
 These are measured by the results of formal examinations such as the Higher School Certificate (HSC) and the International Baccalaureate (IB) Diploma Programme and by the many academic competitions the girls are encouraged to enter.

 Students in Year 7 follow a compulsory curriculum largely determined by Board of Studies requirements.
 After Year 7, students have the opportunity to elect more subjects each year until Years 11 and 12, where the widest possible choice is made available through the option of the HSC or IB Diploma.

 - Religious Education

 - Two languages from French, Japanese, Latin or Mandarin

 These year groups study a core curriculum of English, Australian Geography, Australian History, Mathematics, Personal Development/Health/Physical Education, Science and Religious Education as well as three elective subjects from:

 The IB Diploma Programme is a two-year integrated course for students seeking a globally endorsed matriculation alternative to the NSW HSC.

-The Higher School Certificate (HSC) is the traditional pre-tertiary credential for students in New South Wales.
+The HSC is the traditional pre-tertiary credential for students in New South Wales.
 Every university accepts the credential throughout Australia.